-When it comes to figuring taxable income for our employees, it can be difficult to sort out what's taxable to the employees and what is not.
+When it comes to figuring taxable income for your employees, it can be difficult to sort out what's taxable to the employees and what is not.
 It seems like every kind of income is taxable, but that's not necessarily true.

 Taxable Pay and Benefits

 All payments your business makes to employees for work are taxable, including

-All tip income.
-Tip income is included with all other income in the relevant boxes on Form W-2.
+All tip income is included with all other income in the relevant boxes on Form W-2.
 Notice that allocated tips (those determined by a formula for all tipped employees) are to be shown in Box 8, but not in other income items.

 Employee commissions are included in taxable income.
 If an employee received advance commissions for services to be performed in the future, those commissions are, in most cases, taxable when received by the employee.

-Taxable Benefits and Other Payments
+Non-Taxable Benefits and Other Payments

 Commuter and transportation benefits from businesses to their employees are typically excluded from being taxed.
 There are exceptions and limits, so read more about how these commuting and transportation benefits work, including bicycling, parking, and mass transit benefits.

 The cost of up to $50,000 of life insurance provided to employees isn't included in their income.
-Life insurance costs paid by your company of over $50,000 are taxable to employees.
+But life insurance costs paid by your company of over $50,000 are taxable to employees.
 This cost is included in Box 1 and in Box 12 of the W-2 as one of the options.

 Educational assistance benefits under $5,250 paid to employees in a calendar year are not taxable to the employee if there are provided as part of a qualified educational assistance program.
 For more information on educational assistance programs, see IRS Publication 971.

 Other types of employee fringe benefits may be exempt from income taxes if they meet certain conditions and limits.
 Table 2-1 from IRS publication 15-B (page 6) gives more information about these benefits.